sensor fusion | the return ## **Design of Autonomous Systems** ### csci 6907/4907-section 86 ### Prof. **Sibin Mohan** --- consider a **LiDAR** and a **camera** looking at a pedestrian...

 _e.g._ multiple cameras for creating a **panorama** --- ### competition level | **coordinated** sensors produce a **new scene** from same object --- ### competition level | **coordinated** sensors produce a **new scene** from same object

-_e.g._ **3D reconstruction** --- ## sensor fusion example ### **camera + LiDAR** --- ## sensor fusion example | **camera + LiDAR**
+_e.g._ **3D reconstruction** --- ## high-level sensor fusion example ### **camera + LiDAR** --- ## sensor fusion example | **camera + LiDAR**

 --- ### camera + lidar | **complementary strengths**